imjamesonzeller/tasklight-v3/README.md

 **Tasklight** is a minimalist macOS app inspired by Spotlight, built to make task entry as fast and seamless as possible.
 Using a global hotkey, you can instantly open a lightweight input bar, type a natural language task like “Finish essay by Friday,” and have it automatically parsed and added to your Notion database.

+> **⚠️ Walkthrough & Instructions:**
+> Video demo and walkthrough along with install instructions and documention coming soon.
 ---

 ## 🧠 Purpose